UK resisting calls to ban Iran’s IRGC to maintain diplomatic link – minister

 The UK and allies are engaged in intensive diplomatic activity to try to prevent a further escalation in the Middle East.

-Mr Sunak told MPs on Monday he would speak to Mr Netanyahu to offer support and “discuss how we can prevent further escalation”, adding “all sides must show restraint”.
+Mr Sunak told MPs on Monday that he will speak to Mr Netanyahu to offer support and “discuss how we can prevent further escalation”, adding “all sides must show restraint”.

 The Foreign Secretary is also expected to visit Israel soon, and on Monday urged Tel Aviv to be “smart as well as tough” by not escalating the conflict with Iran.